 The more testosterone, the greater your sense of motivation, well-being, and mood.

 The increased testosterone is going to help lift your mood.
 Lifting your mood is going to be key to rebuilding your mind and life.
-I remember the first deadlift workouts that I ever did.
-I was aware of three major effects:
+I'll never forget the impact of the first deadlift workouts that I ever did:

 - I felt like my entire body was growing a sheath of armor